-- 1. Conduct a 1995 special mail-out election on the plebiscite question: "E ho'omaka 'anei kākou e ho'okō i na kuleana o ka ho'iho'i ea o kō Hawai'i aupuni?" - "Shall a process begin to restore the sovereign Hawaiian nation?" - 2.
-Conduct educational activities for Hawaiian voters, a voter registration drive, and research activities in preparation for the convening of delegates.
+1. Conduct a 1995 special mail-out election on the plebiscite question: "E ho'omaka 'anei kākou e ho'oko i na kuleana o ka ho'iho'i ea o ko Hawai'i aupuni?"

+2. Conduct educational activities for Hawaiian voters, a voter registration drive, and research activities in preparation for the convening of delegates.

-- 3. Provide for a fair, impartial, and valid process to formalize the form, structure, and status of a Hawaiian nation.
-This will include: - a.
+3. Provide for a fair, impartial, and valid process to formalize the form, structure, and status of a Hawaiian nation.
+This will include:

+- a.
 Conducting special elections - b.
 Providing for an apportionment plan - c.
 Establishing the eligibility of delegates - d.
 Establishing the size and composition of delegations - e.
 Establish the dates for special elections - f.
 Conducting ratification of the work of the delegations - g.
 Other responsibilities for the conduct of elections and the convening of delegates - h.
 Establishing task forces and committees as deemed necessary